 Getting a Pell Grant requires you to fill out an application and be caught up on filing taxes.
 Until you turn 25, both your income and the income of your parent(s)/guardian(s) will be considered to determine your eligibility for financial aid.

-Applications for federal aid are always due around April 15 by midnight Central time.
+The FAFSA is always due around April 15 by midnight Central time.
 For priority consideration, submit the FAFSA by May 1.

 You will need to respond to accept the grant, and decide how much—if any—loan money you would like.